kennethgillen/diablo_velo/README.md

 1. Run `get_diablo_data.ipynb` to retrieve the data from Strava and Weather Underground
 2. Run `clean_diablo_data.ipynb` to convert the Strava Data from JSON format to a pandas dataframe, join the cleaned Strava data with the Weather Undergound data, transform and generate some features, and export the joined, cleaned data to a CSV file
 3. Run `explore_and_model_diablo_data.ipynb` to generate exploratory graphics and train a ridge regression model on the data
+    - **see the end of this notebook for interpretations and conclusions from the analysis**